PinkCheetah1/C-Datatypes-Tutorial/2-sets.md

 | Values | 0  | 11 | 102|    |1004|    |    |    |

 We want to add the value 14.
 We know 14 goes in spot 4, so we look in that cell and find 1004.
 Unfortunately, that means we can't stick 14 in there.
 But we can put something else in the box that substitutes for 14 and 1004.
-This 'something else' is like a forwarding address that tells spot 4 to send all inqueries to a new location.
+This 'something else' is like a forwarding address that tells spot 4 to send all inquiries to a new location.
 We do this because we can't fit a full list in box 4, but we can still send our program to the right location where it can find everything that belongs at index 4.

 Our storage might look something like this.
 | Index  | 0  | 1  | 2  | 3  | 4  | 5  | 6  | 7  |